-- Provide professional development opportunities for teachers and paraprofessionals to deepen understanding in accessing/using data, maximizing the capabilities of online resources, facilitating remote/virtual learning, and investigating specific reading skill gaps. - Provide professional development opportunities to explore Positive Behavioral Interventions and Supports (PBIS) and trauma-informed instruction to positively impact classroom management. - Offer resources and information to parents (through a variety of means) about motivating/engaging their children as they learn to read.

-5. Evidence shows that the school's Title I Schoolwide Plan and cycle of continuous improvement have improved outcomes for all students, particularly those most at-risk.

-- The Comprehensive Data Profile reflects general upward trends in STAR Early Literacy achievement both within the current school year and in comparison to the previous year. - School leadership teams who view STAR Early Literacy data by subgroup observe no significant disparities when compared to overall groups.
+- Provide professional development opportunities for teachers and paraprofessionals to deepen understanding in accessing/using data, maximizing the capabilities of online resources (particularly Google applications), and investigating specific reading skill gaps/dyslexia indicators. - Provide professional development opportunities to explore Positive Behavioral Interventions and Supports (PBIS) and trauma-informed instruction to positively impact classroom management. - Offer resources and information to parents (through a variety of means) about engaging their children as they learn to read. - 5.
+Evidence shows that the school's Title I Schoolwide Plan and cycle of continuous improvement have improved outcomes for all students, particularly those most at-risk. - The Comprehensive Data Profile reflects general upward trends in STAR Early Literacy achievement both within the current school year considering the last 2-3 years was abbreviated and have been punctuated by periods of remote learning.
+This has had a negative effect on our overall achievement data when viewed across school years. - School leadership teams who view STAR Early Literacy data by subgroup observe no significant disparities when compared to overall groups.
 Particularly, English Learners and students served in Title I intervention groups demonstrate growth that often outpaces that of their grade-level peers.